ros2/rmw_cyclonedds/shared_memory_support.md

 In this example Shared Memory is not actually used for transfer, since the message type contains a string, which is a dynamically sized data type (cf. [Types](#Types)).

 Note that RouDi is still required whenever we activate a Shared Memory configuration by exporting the configuration file (it is needed by the underlying cyclonedds implementation in this case).
 We could also run the listener or talker without exporting the configuration file and it would still receive data (via network interface).
-By running both without exporting the configuration file we will not need to have RouDi running anymore (this is the regular ROS2 setup).
+By running both without exporting the configuration file we will not need to have RouDi running anymore (this is the regular ROS 2 setup).

 ### Using Shared Memory in the example